thunderarch/Privacy-Tools/README.md

 **Privacy Tools**

-A list of curated privacy to utilise in daily life because Privacy Matters
+A list of curated privacy tools to utilize in daily life because Privacy Matters.

 **📑 Table Of Contents**